erbschille/Math_Viz/ReadMe.txt

-data and code for Mathematical Hallucination paper
+data and code for paper: Mathematicians induce multi-modal sensory experiences that develop across time